boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 `"keanu reeves"~5`

 A proximity search which will search for the words keanu and reeves within 5 words of each other.
-In my experience elastic search tends to be "phrase heavy" which means that terms that are close together will bubble to the top of results anyway making this redundant as a search method generally.
+In my experience elasticsearch tends to be "phrase heavy" which means that terms that are close together will bubble to the top of results anyway making this redundant as a search method generally.